• Free Tours

 Nowadays, Las Ramblas gets pretty crowded and is quite touristy.
 The restaurants can overcharge so my advice is to enjoy the walk but duck into a side street for lunch or a drink!

-MY LOCAL TIP: If you want to explore La Rambla in a different way, check out these blog posts.
+MY LOCAL TIP: If you want to explore La Rambla differently, check out these blog posts.
 It is a self-guided walking tour (divided into 3 parts) which points out the main sights as well as more hidden places.

 45- Ciutadella Park